 An efficient and verifiable data structure

-Few data-structures can claim to be in the spotlight quite like Merkle trees.
-They power distributed systems and decentralized networks and have become increasingly prevalent in our lives.
+Merkle trees have become increasingly prevalent due to their key role in many decentralised systems.
 Although we are rarely exposed to them directly, they are worth studying for their elegance alone.

 A hash function is a mathematical function which maps anything (represented as a finite string of characters) into an output of fixed length.